 6. Improving Return-on-investment (ROI)

 Irrespective of what the mode of the interview is, recruiters are always bound to look for better candidates.
 But besides getting better candidates, if you can also double your performance in doing it, would you say no?
 A one-way video interview can significantly bring down the recruitment cost by 50%.
 Additionally, it has become a recent trend among recruiters to equip their needs with a total hiring solution.
 This is further pushing the cost-saving to 75%.
+Now this what we call recruitment process optimization.

 Bonus read!
 What is Automated one-way interviewing?